DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Problem Setup

 \section{Problem Setup}

-In context of the \ac{O-RAN} architecture~\cite{nuberu_2021}, we consider a multi-hop data link in the wireless transport network, which has three stages: the \ac{RU} is connected to the \ac{DU} over a wireless fronthaul, the \ac{DU} to the \ac{CU} over a wireless midhaul, and the \ac{CU} to the core network over a wireless backhaul.
-Upon the specific function splitting and orchestration scheme, a VNF may be flexibly placed at the \ac{RU}, \ac{DU}, or \ac{CU}.
-In the latter two cases, data involved with the \ac{VNF} must be decoded and forwarded over one or multiple hops from the \ac{RU} to the implementation node of the \ac{VNF} in the \ac{UL}, or in the inverse direction for the \ac{DL}, or both for a closed-loop data link.
+In context of the \ac{O-RAN} architecture~\cite{nuberu_2021}, we consider a multi-hop data link in the wireless transport network, which has three stages: the \ac{O-RU} is connected to the \ac{O-DU} over a wireless fronthaul, the \ac{O-DU} to the \ac{O-CU} over a wireless midhaul, and the \ac{O-CU} to the core network over a wireless backhaul.
+Upon the specific function splitting and orchestration scheme, a VNF may be flexibly placed at the \ac{O-RU}, \ac{O-DU}, or \ac{O-CU}.
+In the latter two cases, data involved with the \ac{VNF} must be decoded and forwarded over one or multiple hops from the \ac{O-RU} to the implementation node of the \ac{VNF} in the \ac{UL}, or in the inverse direction for the \ac{DL}, or both for a closed-loop data link.
 While the wireless fronthaul has usually only one hop, both the midhaul and backhaul links can often have multiple hops, due to the high communication distance (typically between \SIrange{20}{40}{\kilo\meter} for the midhaul and \SIrange{20}{300}{\kilo\meter} for the backhaul~\cite{gomes2019reducing}).
 Thus, the wireless transport network can be modeled as a multi-hop \ac{DF} relaying chain, which is supposed to meet a stringent latency constraint.